rartin/itsm/README.md

-This repo is copied form https://github.com/Combodo/iTop
+This repo is copied form https://github.com/Combodo/iTop ([Combodo][0]).

-# iTop - ITSM & CMDB
+# ITSM & CMDB

-iTop stands for *IT Operations Portal*.
+This is an open source web based ITSM tool including a customizable CMDB, a helpdesk system and a document management tool.
-It is a complete open source, ITIL, web based service management tool including a fully customizable CMDB, a helpdesk system and a document management tool. iTop also offers mass import tools and web services to integrate with your IT
+It also offers mass import tools and web services to integrate with your IT

 ## Features
 - Fully configurable [Configuration Management (CMDB)][10]